chrishannah/scripts/README.md

 Another fuzzy finder thing.
 This time it searches the current directory for any subdirectories with a max depth of 3.
 And then changes into the selected directory.

+## gt

+Super simple git committing.
+Choose from a conventional commit type, add a message, and then commits and pushes.